johot/WebView2-better-bridge/Readme.md

 ## Performance

 Uses some reflection under the hood but when testing I saw very small performance differences often in the range of 0.1-0.5 ms. But your results may vary 😊.

-## Current limitations

-Currently designed for use by a single bridge class (and BetterBridge instance) but should be pretty easy to make work for multiple bridges / host objects if needed.